broadinstitute/gatk-sv/website/docs/advanced/docker/deploy/manual.md

 Additionally, if you wish to host the images in your own container registry, you will need to follow these steps.
 To simplify the build process, we have developed a Python script that automates the image building, and publishing to your container registry.
-This section provides a detailed guide on using this script.